pythonic-emacs/anaconda-mode/README.rst

     C-x C-f /ssh:remote_host:project/__init__.py RET

-After tramp connection successfully applies and your see actual buffer content activate remote virtual environment.
+After tramp successfully connects and you see actual buffer content, activate the remote virtual environment.

 ::

     M-x pythoninc-activate RET /ssh:remote_host:/home/user/venv RET

 Now any anaconda-mode command will use ``/home/user/venv/bin/python`` interpreter running on ``remote_host`` over ssh.
-If you don't use virtual environment remotely then you have an option to specify remote interpreter directly.
+If you don't use the virtual environment remotely then you have an option to specify the remote interpreter directly.

 .. code:: lisp